mono/monodevelop/README.md

 * [F# mode for Emacs](emacs/README.md)
 * [F# addin for MonoDevelop and Xamarin Studio](monodevelop/README.md)
 * Some reusable components shared by these (see below)

-* Some information on using F# with Sublime Text 2, Vim and other editors (see below)
+See the [F# Cross-Platform Development Guide](http://fsharp.org/guides/mac-linux-cross-platform/index.html#editing) for F# with Sublime Text 2, Vim and other editors not covered here.

 ## Shared Components